Bytes and Bits

 Jordan Lee

-Question for those who've read Foundations of Graphics & Compute: Volume 5: Ray-Tracing: what did you think of compute?
+Question for those who've read Foundations of Graphics & Compute: Volume 5: Ray-Tracing: what did you think of graphics?

 Jordan Lee